roc-streaming/roc-toolkit/docs/sphinx/internals/threads.rst

   Implemented by `ControlLoop <https://roc-streaming.org/toolkit/doxygen/classroc_1_1ctl_1_1ControlLoop.html>`_ class from ``roc_ctl`` module.

 Depending on sound system in use, sound I/O thread and pipeline thread may be the same thread.
-For example, on ALSA a single thread perform audio I/O and processing, and on PulseAudio, there are separate threads for I/O and processing.
+For example, on ALSA a single thread performs audio I/O and processing, and on PulseAudio, there are separate threads for I/O and processing.

 When the user uses ``roc_sender`` or ``roc_receiver`` from the :doc:`C library </api/reference>`, Roc does not manage sound I/O. It also does not create dedicated pipeline thread - instead, the user invokes pipeline processing on their own thread.